-The experts and editors from Harvard’s Program on Negotiation offer a sampling of advice from past issues of Negotiation to help you learn to foster relationships by building rapport, manage conflict in long-term relationships and negotiate business decisions with family members. … Read More
+The experts and editors from Harvard’s Program on Negotiation offer a sampling of advice to help you learn to foster relationships by building rapport, manage conflict in long-term relationships and negotiate business decisions with family members. … Read More

 How can managers and their organizations increase the odds that negotiation training will lead to beneficial long-term results?
 Here are several pieces of advice, drawn from experts at the Program on Negotiation at Harvard Law School. … Read More

 In this Special Report, we offer expert advice to help you in international negotiations.
 You will learn to cope with culture clashes, weigh culture against other important factors, prepare for possible cultural barriers and much more. … Read More

 In 2009, we collected many types of curriculum materials from teachers and trainers who attended the Mediation Pedagogy Conference.
 We received general materials about classes on Alternative Dispute Resolution (ADR) as well as highly specific and idiosyncratic units like Conflict Resolution through Literature: Romeo and Juliet and a negotiating training package for female managers … Read More

 Students who master business negotiation become better leaders.
 But it starts with building the right skills.
 And that’s where our latest free report comes in.
 In Negotiation Skills: Negotiation Strategies and Negotiation Techniques to Help You Become a Better Negotiator, you’ll learn: … Read More

 In their negotiation training, police and professional hostage negotiators are taught skills that will help them defuse tense situations over the course of long phone calls, such as engaging in active listening, determining the person’s emotions from his or her inflection, and trust building. … Read More